LudvigOlsen/groupdata2/README.md

 partitions and cross-validation folds.
 Perform time series windowing and general grouping and splitting of data.
 Balance existing groups with up- and downsampling.

-By Ludvig R. Olsen,
-Started in Oct.
-2016

-Contact at: <r-pkgs@ludvigolsen.dk>

 Main functions: